tldraw's Editor.ts carries the highest activity risk — 3 functions to address first

 Key Points

-What is complex_branching and why does it matter in tldraw?
+What is a god function and why does it matter in tldraw?

 How do I reduce cyclomatic complexity in TypeScript?